Real Estate Capital Gains Tax in South Carolina: What Is It and How to Avoid It

 The top federal capital gains tax rate is 20%.
 The effective state rate is 3.92%.
 Combined, that means it is theoretically possible to lose up to 23.92% of your home's increased value to taxes alone!
-That means, if you take advantage of appreciation and your home sells for $500,000 above what you paid for it many years ago, you could owe up to $119,600 in taxes, both to South Carolina and the Federal government.
+That means if you take advantage of appreciation and your home sells for $500,000 above what you paid for it many years ago, you could owe up to $119,600 in taxes, both to South Carolina and the Federal government.

 The prospect of such a tax bill leads many to wonder: is there any way to avoid these taxes?

-There are two ways to minimize the amount you will pay for federal taxes.
+There are two ways to minimize the amount you will pay for capital gains taxes.
 The first way, as discussed above, is the Section 121 exclusion which exempts $250k/$500k from this tax.
 For many primary residences in the Charleston area, this might be enough.
 Investment properties cannot use Section 121, but they can conduct a 1031 exchange.
-This provision lets investors swap similar property.
+This provision lets investors swap similar properties.
 So, if you have a $500,000 home, sell that, and use the proceeds to buy an $800,000 multi-family unit, you can use a 1031 exchange to avoid capital gains tax on that $500k sale.